 These are some of the main areas that use vector art to create high-quality, imaginative, scalable images.

-Vector designs are especially necessary for billboards as these are printed at an enormous scale, so vector files are needed to maintain the quality of the image.
+Like posters and logos, vector designs are perfect for billboards as these are printed at an enormous scale.
+Your vector files will be necessary to maintain the quality of the image.

 Getting Started With Vector Art

-The great thing about proper online courses is that they are structured well and use proven teaching methodologies (which keep you from getting lost and overwhelmed down a YouTube rabbit hole).
+The great thing about taking online courses is that they are structured well and use proven teaching methodologies (which keep you from getting lost and overwhelmed in a you-tube rabbit hole).
 Social media and online videos are perfect for extra tips and finding inspiration.

-Along with the right learning materials, you’ll need the right software for your vector art.
+Along with the right learning materials, you’ll need the right software for vector art.

 What is the Best Vector Graphics Software?

-As you should know by now, vector art requires software in order to be generated.
+As you should know by now, vector art requires software to be generated.

-The design market is packed with vector graphics software, so how do you know which one to choose?
+The design market is packed with vector illustration software and vector graphics software, so how do you know which one to choose?
 It takes a bit of exploring to see what works best for you, and it depends on budget as well.
 We’ve listed some of the best vector design programs worth exploring below.

-We've been working for years to create a vector software tool that's extremely simple to use yet has all the features you could desire to be as creative as possible AND doesn't break the bank.
+We've had a team of developers working for years to create a vector software tool that's extremely simple to use yet has all the features you could desire to be as creative as possible AND doesn't break the bank.

-Vectornator is a free software tool because we are passionate about empowering everyone's creativity and helping them to express themselves through digital art.
+Vectornator is a free software tool because we are passionate about empowering anyone with a creative desire to be able to express themselves through digital art without limitation.

-This vector graphics software is a worthy competitor to Adobe Illustrator, but it's way more affordable.
+This software is a worthwhile competitor with Adobe (but way more affordable- score.)

-Affinity Designer is a vector editor that comes with all the features you need to create fantastic designs.
-Many graphic designers are open to software that's more affordable than Adobe's Creative Cloud suite and are finding that Affinity Designer is a great alternative.
+Affinity Designer is a vector graphics software and vector editor that comes with all the features you need to create fantastic designs.
+Many graphic designers are open to software that's more affordable than Adobe's creative suite and are finding that Affinity Designer is, in fact, a great alternative.